Weymouth Lifeboat Station: Service awards

 The volunteer crews of the RNLI do not expect reward or recognition for their work, but many rescues have been recognised by letters, certificates and medals from the RNLI management.
 The following are just some of the most notable.

-In 1948 three people were rescued from the yacht Mite during an operation that lasted eleven hours.
-For this Coxswain Frederick Palmer was awarded an RNLI Bronze medal.
-The following year he received a silver medal and Motor Mechanic James McDermott a bronze medal for their rescue of four people from a steam tug.
+In 1948, three people were rescued from the yacht Mite, during an operation that lasted eleven hours.
+For this service, Coxswain Frederick Palmer was awarded the RNLI Bronze medal.
+The following year he received the RNLI Silver medal, with Motor Mechanic James McDermott awarded a bronze medal, for their rescue of four people from a steam tug.

-The rescue of five crew members from the yacht Dehra resulted in the award of a Bronze Medal to lifeboatman Donald Laker in 1965.
-Another was awarded in 1972 to Coxswain Alfred Pavey following the rescue of an injured crewman from the yacht Nomis.
+The rescue of five crew members from the yacht Dehra resulted in the award of a Bronze Medal to lifeboat man Donald Laker in 1965.
+Another bronze was awarded in 1972, to Coxswain Alfred Pavey, following the rescue of an injured crewman from the yacht Nomis.

-On 14 October 1976 the lifeboat put to sea in a hurricane to assist the yacht Latifa and her crew of eight.
+On 14 October 1976, the lifeboat put to sea in a hurricane, to assist the yacht Latifa and her crew of eight.
 In charge of the rescue was Second Coxswain Victor Pitman.
-He did not have a full crew of trained lifeboatmen and so two fishermen volunteered to make the crew up to strength.
-Pitman was awarded a silver medal and all the crew – both regular volunteers and the fishermen – received recognition for their work that day.
+He did not have a full crew of trained lifeboat men and so two fishermen volunteered to make the crew up to strength.
+The lifeboat crew had an average age of 50.
+For the rescue on a day that none could remember worse conditions, Pitman was awarded the RNLI silver medal, with all the crew – both regular volunteers and the fishermen – accorded "The Thanks of the Institution inscribed on Vellum".

-A Bronze Medal was awarded to Coxswain/Mechanic Derek Sargent for leading the rescue on 16 October 1987 of the crew of five from the catamaran Sunbeam Chaser during a storm off Portland Bill.
+A Bronze Medal was awarded to Coxswain/Mechanic Derek Sargent, for leading the rescue of the crew of five from the catamaran Sunbeam Chaser during a storm off Portland Bill on 16 October 1987.